Spectral Threshold for Extremal Cyclic Edge-Connectivity: Cyclic Edge-Connectivity

 Given the relatively weak spectral condition required in Theorem \ref{thm:main} and the extensive use of the Irregular Moore Bound in the proof, one might naturally wonder whether any spectral condition is required at all.
-Here we briefly provide an example that shows that, for girth 4 at least, the spectral condition is required.
+Here we briefly provide a family of $d$-regular examples (for $d \geq 5$) showing that, for girth 4 at least, the spectral condition is required.